Phone First.

 Tell us what's broken.

 One call.
-A tradesperson on the line.
+AI-assisted rapid routing — never locked out from a real tradesperson.
 Phone-first triage starts before the truck rolls.
-No dispatcher.
-No phone tree.
 No estimator-call-back-runaround.